Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Summary and discussions

 \subsection{Acknowledgments}

-The authors would like to thank the organizers and participants of ``The 20th Workshop on Singularities, Spacetimes, and Related Physics,'' held at Kyushu University (January 12--14th, 2019), especially N.~Tanahashi, for useful discussions and comments.
-U.M.\ thanks K.-i.\ Maeda for collaboration on related works and R.\ Emparan for useful discussion during the long-term workshop on ``Holographic vistas on Gravity and Strings'' (May 11th--July 18th 2014) held at YITP, Kyoto University.
-This work was supported in part by JSPS KAKENHI Grant Number JP25287012, JP26520205, JP26610016, JP18H04487 (K.M.), JP15K05086, and JP18K03652 (U.M.).
+The authors wish to thank the anonymous reviewer for many useful comments on the earlier version of this paper.
+This work was partially supported by JST CREST GrantNumber JPMJCR1911.
+It was supported in part also by JSPS KAKENHI Grant Numbers JP18H04487, JP20H01801, JP20H04642 (K.M.), JP18K03652, and JP22K03623 (U.M.).